-3. SIGNIFICANCE AND CANCER RELEVANCE
+3. SIGNIFICANCE, INNOVATION, AND CANCER RELEVANCE

 Does the project address an important problem or a critical need/barrier to progress in the field?
 If the aims of the project are achieved, how will scientific knowledge, technical capability, and/or some aspect of the cancer continuum be impacted?
+Does the application challenge and seek to shift current research or clinical practice paradigms by utilizing novel theoretical concepts, approaches or methodologies, instrumentation, or interventions?
 How is this research relevant to persons at risk for or living with cancer and their family members, caregivers, friends, and community?